an7708/prodesk-capstone-project---VitalSync/README.md

 **DoctorProfiles**

-Extended data for users with role `doctor`.
+Extended data for users with the role `doctor`.
 References `Users` via `userId`.
 Created in the same request as the user document on registration.

 ```
 _id                 ObjectId   Primary key